jarvma18/app-docker-compose-template/README.md

 Data storage is PostgreSQL container with persistent volume for data storage.
 Some ready libraries are included for example knex for the database actions.

+I may implement frontend part to this project as well.

 ## Initial preparations

 * Install Docker